 b.
-UAS and Lidar-Package Description
+UAS and lidar package description

-We use an eight-rotor Skyfront Perimeter 81 as the Uncrewed Aircraft System (UAS).
-The Perimeter 8 is powered by a hybrid gasoline-electric propulsion system, consisting of a 32 cc 1-151 cylinder 2-stroke engine that generates electricity to power the UAS.
-Two Lithium Polymer (LiPo) 152 batteries provide startup and emergency backup power.
-Tip-to-tip, the Perimeter 8 measures 2.31 m long by 2.2 m wide by 0.37 m high.
-The Perimeter 8 weighs ≈ 20 kg with 4 L of fuel and the payload gives it a takeoff weight of ≈ 22.5 kg.
-Fully loaded, the UAS was flown for up to 100 min, 155 including takeoff, kinematic alignment maneuvers, transit, hovers, and landing.
-The Skyfront 156 Perimeter 8 uses a proprietary PX4-based flight controller and is remotely operated using a 2.4 GHz radio remote controller connected to a Windows laptop running the Skyfront Ground Control 158 Software (GCS) for both manual and automated waypoint flight.
-The flight controller navigation 159 system was upgraded with a RTK-GNSS module that receives relative position updates from a fixed-location base station on shore.
-This allows the UAS to maintain its position without drifting 161 over time.
-With a team of three people, the lidar UAS can be set up and deployed within 30 min 162
+We use an eight-rotor Skyfront Perimeter 8^1 as the uncrewed aircraft system (UAS).
+The Perimeter 8 is powered by a hybrid gasoline-electric propulsion system, consisting of a 32 cc 1-cylinder 2-stroke engine that generates electricity to power the UAS.
+Two lithium polymer (LiPo) batteries provide startup and emergency backup power.
+Tip to tip, the Perimeter 8 measures 2.31 m long by 2.2 m wide by 0.37 m high.
+The Perimeter 8 weighs ≈ 20 kg with 4 L of fuel, and the payload gives it a takeoff weight of ≈ 22.5 kg.
+With this payload, the UAS was flown for up to 100 min, including takeoff, kinematic alignment maneuvers, transit, hovers, and landing.
+The Skyfront Perimeter 8 uses a proprietary PX4-based flight controller and is remotely operated using a 2.4-GHz radio remote controller connected to a Windows laptop running the Skyfront Ground Control Software (GCS) for both manual and automated waypoint flight.
+The flight controller navigation system was upgraded with an RTK-GNSS module that receives relative position updates from a fixed-location base station onshore.
+This allows the UAS to maintain its position without drifting over time.
+With a team of three people, the lidar UAS can be set up and deployed within 30 min of arrival on site.
+The downtime between each flight to refuel, swap batteries, and resume data collection was approximately 20 min.
+External LiPo batteries are used for ground power to keep the lidar and GNSS system running without interruption.